JeffDeCola/my-go-packages/mlp/README.md

 we can train our neural network.
-To put it simple, training a neural network is the process of adjusting the weights of the network in order to minimize the error in the output from the network.
+To put it simple, training a neural network is the process of adjusting the weights of the network in order to minimize the loss in the output from the network.
+To achieve this we use a optimization technique called **Stochastic Gradient Descent**.
+We calculate loss using a loss function and calculate the derivate and we update the weights during backpropagation.
+The main goal is to minimize the difference(loss) between predicted output and actual output.
+MLP uses a supervised learning technique called **backpropagation** for training.
-This is done by calling the `TrainNeuralNetwork` method,
+In our case, we will call the `TrainNeuralNetwork` method,

 ```go
 err := nn.TrainNeuralNetwork()